robsontenorio/vue-api-query/README.md

 🔥  If you use Laravel, this package matchs perfectly with [spatie/laravel-query-builder](https://github.com/spatie/laravel-query-builder).

 # WARNING ❗️
 This is a draft.
-Do not use yet.
+Do not use it yet.
 Stable release soon.

 # Basic usage

-Give me the result for a given creteria, include some entities, append extra fields and order it!
+Give me the result for a given criteria, include some entities, append extra fields and order the result!

 ```js
 let posts = await Post